PixelSaver/framework-horror/README.md

 ### Play

 If you'd like to build it yourself, I used Godot 4.5.
-I do have a pre-built web version available [eventually on github pages](https://pixelsaver.github.io/framework-horror), but if you still insist on building this unoptimized mess, go ahead.
+I do have a pre-built web version available [on my itch](https://pixelsaver.itch.io/framework), but if you still insist on building this unoptimized mess, go ahead.

 1. Install Godot 4.5
 2. Download and unzip the code